-The number of break-point required should first be entered using the 'Add' and 'dEL' sub-functions.
+The number of break-points required should first be entered using the 'Add' and 'dEL' subfunctions.
 In both these sub-functions the indicator initially displays the current break-point and the total number of break-point being used as shown below.